mfigurski80/recruiting-exercises/README.md

 ## Solution Description

-Greedy algorithm to iterate over warehouses and append stock to solution if it exists
+Greedy algorithm to iterate over warehouses and append stock to solution if it exists.

+Had a couple questions about the actual weights of the warehouse inventories.
+If each cost was 'per shipment', there would be cases where it's more optimal to ship from a single more distant warehouse than multiple close ones.
+The question seemed to imply that any costs where on a *per item* basis, so I assumed that the greedy approach is correct

 ## Original README